AfnanAbdul/AfnanAbdul/README.md

 ### 🎓 Education
 - Master's in Data Science (In Progress)
+-(Five-Year Dual Degree program with two minors):
-- Bachelor's in Electrical and Computer Engineering
+  - Bachelor of Science in Electrical Engineering, Minor in Applied Mathematics
-  - Minors: Mathematics, Computer Science
+  - Bachelor of Science in Computer Engineering, Minor in Computer Science

 ### 💼 Professional Background
 - Software Engineering/Development in Industrial Automation